Poincar{\'e} series and linking of Legendrian knots: The case of non simple geodesics

 \subsubsection{Euler characteristics of surfaces and constructible functions}

-As we have just seen, it is equivalent to think of the constructible functions $f_i$ associated to $\tilde{c}_i$ with $i\in\{1,2\}$ as the system of surfaces $X_i=\left(X_{i,1},\dots,X_{i,N_i}\right)$, $X_{i,j}=\{f_i\geqslant j\}$.
+As we have just seen, it is equivalent to think of the constructible functions $f_i$ associated with $\tilde{c}_i$ with $i\in\{1,2\}$ as the system of surfaces $X_i=\left(X_{i,1},\dots,X_{i,N_i}\right)$, $X_{i,j}=\{f_i\geqslant j\}$.
 Note that this system of surfaces with piecewise smooth boundary generates an abstract CW-complex that we denote by $X(\tilde{c}_i)$ and whose ``(oriented) boundary'' is given by $\tilde{c}_i$.
-This was already express more precisely in terms of De Rham currents by equality~\eqref{e:decomposition-curve}.
-In the case where the initial curve has no selfintersection, one has $X(\tilde{c}_i)=X(c_i):=X_{i,1}$ which is a surface with smooth boundary.
-Hence, in that case, this CW-complex is exactly what we meant in Theorems~\ref{t:zero} and~\ref{t:linking-integer} by the compact surface $X(c_i)$ whose oriented boundary is $c_i$.
-For more general geodesic representatives $c_i$ not entering the assumptions of these Theorems, our main formula can be extended if we introduce these curves $\tilde{c}_i$ and if we define the appropriate notion of Euler characteristic for the system of surfaces $X_i=\left(X_{i,1},\dots,X_{i,N_i}\right)$ (or equivalently for the CW-complex~$X(\tilde{c}_i)$).
+This was already expressed more precisely in terms of De Rham currents by equality~\eqref{e:decomposition-curve}.
+In the case where the initial curve has no selfintersection points, one has $X(\tilde{c}_i)=X(c_i):=X_{i,1}$ which is a surface with smooth boundary.
+For more general geodesic curves $c_i$, our main formula on the value at $0$ of Poincar\'e series can be extended if we introduce these curves $\tilde{c}_i$ and if we define the appropriate notion of Euler characteristic for the system of surfaces $X_i=\left(X_{i,1},\dots,X_{i,N_i}\right)$ (or equivalently for the CW-complex~$X(\tilde{c}_i)$).

 Thus we would like to assign a natural notion of Euler characteristic to the constructible function $f_i$ or equivalently to the system of surfaces $X_i=\left(X_{i,1},\dots,X_{i,N_i}\right)$.
 Our definition follows the presentation of Euler integration due to Viro~\cite{Viro} and Schapira~\cite{Scha1, Scha2, Scha3}: \begin{def1} [Euler characteristic of constructible functions] We define the Euler characteristic of $f_i$ as